Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

-In the picture above, you can see one of our old shepherds with a younger shepherd.
-I would argue that the adult shepherd got to be age fourteen because he was always healthy, but also because his young companion kept him active.
+In the picture below, you can see one of our old shepherds with a younger shepherd.
+I would argue that the adult shepherd got to live to age 14 because he was always healthy—but also because his young companion kept him active.

 Just as with humans, the right care can help to prolong a dog's life and make them healthier and happier, even in the later years.
 Here’s what you need to know about caring for older German Shepherds.

-Feed Your Dog a Diet Suited for an Older Dog
+Choose a Diet That's Suited to an Older Dog

 Most people focus on buying special food for their puppies that provide the nutrition they need to spur healthy development.
 What you might not realize, however, is that your dog also needs special food when they grow older.

-Not only are older dogs more prone to weight gain, which means they need a low-calorie alternative, they should also be given food that is rife with the nutrients that help keep an older body limber and active.
+Not only are older dogs more prone to weight gain, which means they need a low-calorie alternative, they should also be given food that is packed with the nutrients that help keep an older body limber and active.

 Look for food that promises to help with joint issues—this is especially important for German Shepherds, who often have joint issues, even before they become senior dogs.
 Also, look for brands that use only natural ingredients, as older dogs will become more sensitive to “junk” food.
-Opt for a diet that has:
+Opt for a diet that features: